02Aditya2323/SSH_Bandit/README.md

 ## Structure

-- `bandit*.txt` files contain solutions and notes for specific levels
+- `bandit*.txt` files contain solutions and notes for specific levels ......the string data in double inverted commas is the pasword to the next level.
 - `sshkeysinfo.txt` contains SSH connection information
 - PNG files contain screenshots of important commands and their outputs
 - `bandit` file contains additional scripts and solutions